redoral/reddit-market-bot/README.md

 The Reddit Market Bot is a simple bot that listens to new posts on a specified market subreddit, logs the new posts that matches the search query to the console, and notifies via audio using a Chromecast device (ideally a Google Home speaker).

 This was made for personal use when I was looking for new boards on [/r/mechmarket](https://reddit.com/r/mechmarket).
-Still working on this project despite finding a board (zoom65)!
+Still working on this project despite finding a board!

 Made with: